Agarwood: Conservation of agarwood-producing species

 Overharvesting and habitat loss threatens some populations of agarwood-producing species.
 Concern over the impact of the global demand for agarwood has thus led to the inclusion of the main taxa on CITES Appendix II, which requires that international trade in agarwood be monitored.
 Monitoring is conducted by Cambridge-based TRAFFIC (a joint WWF and IUCN programme).
 CITES also provides that international trade in agarwood be subject to controls designed to ensure that harvest and exports are not to the detriment of the survival of the species in the wild.

-In addition, agarwood plantations have been established in a number of countries, and reintroduced into countries such as Malaysia and Sri Lanka as commercial plantation crops.
+In addition, agarwood plantations have been established in a number of countries like India, Bangladesh, Bhutan and reintroduced into countries such as Malaysia and Sri Lanka as commercial plantation crops.
 The success of these plantations depends on the stimulation of agarwood production in the trees.
 Numerous inoculation techniques have been developed, with varying degrees of success.